 3. Self-zone – Traffic destined to the router itself, irrespective of which device has sent, is known as self zone.
 The traffic generated from the router is known as traffic coming from the self-zone.
 Traffic going to the router is considered as traffic going to Self-zone.
 By default, the traffic to or from the Self-zone is allowed however it can be changed according to the policies applied.

 First, the zones are defined and named.
 Although, we can give any name by naming convention that makes sense, name the zones as inside, outside, and DMZ.

 - inside: The most trusted (private) network.

 - DMZ: (public zone) contains devices like servers.

 Now, as zones have been named, policies are created which will include what type of traffic is allowed to be generated and allowed to go through from inside network to outside network and what actions (such as inspect [stateful inspection]) should be taken on the traffic.

 - inspect: an entry will be made in a stateful database for the protocols (for which the policies have been applied) so that the replies (for inside network) can come back.

 - drop: default action if the traffic does not match the policies.

 - pass: the traffic will be allowed from one zone to another but no session is maintained.

-The traffic which will not match the policies will be dropped due to default policy.
-This policies will be defined for one direction (such as inside to outside) in a zone pair.
+The traffic which will not match the policies will be dropped due to the default policy.
+These policies will be defined for one direction (such as inside to outside) in a zone pair.